anoopElGato/Branch-predictor-in-RISC-V/README.md

 ```

 ### 4. Viewing waveform
 4.1.
-The waveform generated from testbench is named as "output_wave.vcd"
+The waveform generated from testbench is named as "output_wave.vcd".

 4.2.
-Use GTKWave to view the waveform file
+Use GTKWave to view the waveform file.

 ```sh
 gtkwave output_wave.vcd